davidtaki/dilan-travel-guide/README.md

 ---

 You will get access to a brand new data set.
-You can download it to your data server – using `wget` – from here:
+You can download it to your data server – using from here:

-`wget 46.101.230.157/testtask/dilans_data.csv`

 In this data set, you will find the raw user activity data from Dilan’s blog between 1 **January 2018 and 31 March 2018.** It’s a log with ~600.000 rows.
 The format is similar to what you had at Send-A-Tree but there are important differences.